 An energy-efficient roof saves you money and reduces your carbon footprint.
 Coincidentally, what makes for an energy-efficient roof is also what makes for a good roof!
 Other than the materials and workmanship, though, there are many other factors to consider, like ventilation and insulation.
 Additionally, people have many questions about the role of their roof’s color and other qualities in determining energy efficiency.
 So, let’s get to work answering those questions!

-In theory, a roof that’s lighter in color would conserve energy better because it would reflect rather than absorb light, heat, and solar radiation, making your home easier to cool in the winter, saving you money.
+In theory, a light colored roof would conserve energy better because it would reflect rather than absorb light, heat, and solar radiation, making your home easier to cool in the winter, saving you money.
 The recommendations issued by the US Department of Energy to lower the temperature of your roof can help take the temperature of a roof that’s as hot as 150°F as far down as 100°F!

 However, these steps are only offered to homeowners who live in climates much hotter than Southern New Jersey.
 It’s actually not recommended to make a cooler roof if you don’t live in hotter climates because it could make your home harder to heat in the winter, which would cost you money and waste energy.
 So, you can have a dark color if you want!